|

 home.
 I decided new experiences were not worth having if you cannot share them

-a little extreme.
+Alberta Bound.
+I wished the opposite.
 So I was back to my original question, what happens when you

 are twenty years old and have voluntarily uprooted your knowledge of life, what